ericmitt/IotPnp/bugbash.md

 Create simulated device and solution from scratch

-- Follow the instructions in this [deck](https://microsoft.sharepoint.com/:p:/t/PnPCross-TeamCore/Ed9pGHB_AaxIgisKioEHSygB2mADMo2vPSQJZK0lKBnFKQ?e=VZ1ztQ) to create your own simulated device and custom solution from scratch.
+- You can follow the instructions in this [deck](https://microsoft.sharepoint.com/:p:/t/PnPCross-TeamCore/Ed9pGHB_AaxIgisKioEHSygB2mADMo2vPSQJZK0lKBnFKQ?e=VZ1ztQ) to create your own simulated device and custom solution from scratch.
 - The instructions in that deck are specific to C# but can be generalized to the language of your choice as needed.